5 Pros and Cons of Living Together Before Marriage

 Related Reading: Top 100 Getting to Know You Questions

 3. It’s a good option for people who don’t believe in marriage

 Moving in with your partner because you or your lover doesn’t believe in marriage.
 Some people think that marriage is only for formality, and there’s no reason for it other than giving you a hard time if they call it quits.

 4. The couple won’t have to go through a messy divorce if they break up

-Divorce rates are high and we’ve seen the harsh reality of it.
-Some couples who know this first hand, may it be with their family members or even from the past relationship will no longer believe in marriage.
+Divorce rates are high, and we’ve seen the harsh reality of it.
+Some couples who know this first hand, whether with their family members or even from a past relationship, will no longer believe in marriage.

-Pros and cons of living together before marriage
+5 pros and cons of living together before marriage

-Let’s dig deeper into the pros and cons of choosing to live in with your partner.
+Let’s dig deeper into the pros and cons of choosing to live with your partner.